marcoalmeida/ddblibrarian/README.md

-# dynamodb-librarian
+# DynamoDB Librarian
-Create and manage snapshots on DynamoDB (point-in-time copies of individual items)
+This library extends the [Go SDK for DynamoDB](https://docs.aws.amazon.com/sdk-for-go/api/service/dynamodb/) by adding support for point-in-time copies of individual items on arbitrary DynamoDB tables.

+We call these *snapshots*, a form of *item versioning*.

 ## Overview
-`dynamodb-librarian` is a thin wrapper around the
+`ddblibrarian` is a thin wrapper around the
-[Go SDK for DynamoDB](https://docs.aws.amazon.com/sdk-for-go/api/service/dynamodb/) that adds support for item versioning.
+[Go SDK for DynamoDB](https://docs.aws.amazon.com/sdk-for-go/api/service/dynamodb/) that adds support for item versioning in the form of *snapshots*.

 Each item is tagged with a version identifier in a way that is transparent to the application &mdash; no code changes are necessary to use this library.